ayandasibanda/ayandasibanda/README.md

-# Hi there, I'm Ayanda Sibanda! 👋
+# Hi there, I'm Ayanda! 👋

 I'm a passionate Software Engineering student at ALX, on a journey to become a full-stack developer.
 I'm currently exploring a diverse range of technologies and frameworks to build a strong foundation.